-These choc chip muffins are light and fluffy every time, packed full of protein and they only contain a little bit of added sugar.
-They also happen to be REALLY quick and easy to make.
-You NEED these chocolate chip muffins in your life!
+These Greek yogurt choc chip muffins are light and fluffy every time, packed full of protein and with only a little added sugar.
+They also happen to be REALLY quick and easy to make – ready in only 30 minutes.

 I certainly do like them, especially if they involve chocolate in any way, shape or form.
 However, I find café muffins mostly too sickly sweet.